Connor-Galloway/Active-Directory-and-SolarWinds-SIEM-Lab/README.md

 This project is comprised of the following virtual machines within Oracle VirtualBox:
 - Two Windows Server 2022 Domain Controllers
-- One domain-joined Windows 11 client
+- One domain joined Windows 11 client
 - SolarWinds Security Event Manager

 This repository documents: